knative/eventing-contrib/awssqs/samples/README.md

 Note that if the `Source` Service Account secret is in a non-default location, you will need to update the YAML first.

-Replace the place holders in `samples/awssqs-source.yaml`.
+Replace the place holders in `samples/awssqs-source.yaml` or `samples/awssqs-source-kube2iam.yaml` depending on credential type used.

 - `QUEUE_URL` should be replaced with your AWS SQS queue URL.